-As has been the case in previous years, the majority of cases in 2021 involved concerns surrounding issues about performance appraisals, respect/treatment, assignments/schedules, retaliation, and equity of treatment (Category #2); followed by communication concerns, respect/treatment in peer and colleague relationships, and trust/integrity of colleagues (Category #3).
+As has been the case in previous years, the majority of cases in 2022 involved concerns surrounding issues about performance appraisals, respect/treatment, assignments/schedules, retaliation, and equity of treatment in evaluative relationships (Category #2), followed by communication concerns, respect/treatment in peer and colleague relationships, and trust/integrity of colleagues (Category #3).
+There was an increase in 2022 in the number of visitors with concerns that relate to the university in part or whole, specifically the leadership and management, organizational climate, use of positional power/authority, and communication.
 We also worked with several visitors who had concerns about their career progression or job classification/description (Category #4).